You're reading

 If your content is accurate, consistent and well governed, AI increases your reach and credibility.

-AI does not create content problems, but it could expose them and if you’re looking for a competitive edge, and those marginal gains, then best get on top of it.
+AI does not create content problems (on its own), but it could easily expose them and if you’re looking for a competitive edge, and those marginal gains, then best get on top of it as soon as you can.

 Call to action